 A. Nothing.
 When someone we care about is in pain, it's normal to try to help make the person's life better.

-A person who is codependent continues to come to the rescue of the alcoholic or addict.
-However, making excuses for that person or bailing him or her out when in trouble enables the person’s addiction or behavior.
-It also fosters the interdependence between the two.
+As a codependent person, you continue to come to the rescue of the alcoholic or addict.
+But, by making excuses for that person or bailing him or her out when in trouble, you enable the person's addiction or behavior.

 For example, a wife may cover for her alcoholic husband when he can't go to work.
 A mother may make excuses for a truant child.
 A father may pull some strings to keep his child from suffering the consequences of delinquent behavior.

 You could be in a codependent relationship if you find yourself trying to control others or avoiding rejection at any cost.

 Q. How can you tell if you're codependent?

 A. You may be codependent if you have:

 An exaggerated sense of responsibility for the actions of others